 GVB are often found in the crop prior to pod-fill, but at this stage they are not causing economic damage.
 By delaying insecticide use untill pod-fill reduces the risk of flaring whitefly, because as pod-fill progresses, the leaves become progressively less attractive to this pest.

 While many cultivars can compensate for yield loss caused by moderate bug populations, seed quality is adversely affected, particularly for culinary beans which have very low damage tolerances (a maximum of 2% damaged seed).
 Bug damaged seeds have increased protein content but a shorter storage life (due to increased rancidity).
 In soybeans, bug damage also reduces seed oil content.

 Green Vegetable Bugs (GVB) in cotton

 Cotton is susceptible to damage from GVB from flowering through until one open boll per metre.
 Damage symptoms from GVB cannot be distinguished from damage done by mirids which include warty growths and brown staining of lint in developing bolls.Thresholds for GVB in cotton are 1 adult/metre from flowering through to harvest.
-For insecticide options please refer to the cotton pest management guide which can be found on the Cotton Catchment Communities CRC website.
+For insecticide options please refer to the cotton pest management guide.

 While control is rarely needed, high numbers can damage terminals resulting in plant branching and pods being set closer to the ground.
 This can indirectly impact on yield as low-set pods are more difficult to harvest.
 There are no insecticides registered for this pest specifically but anecdotal evidence (from a leading Goondiwindi grower) suggests they are readily controlled with Bt (Dipel).